-For Families Living in Red or Orange Zones
+For Families Living in Red, Orange, or Yellow Zones

 All visitation (onsite visits, off-sight day visits, and overnight visits) is suspended until further notice.

-- Scheduled visits (including those planned for this coming weekend) by anyone living in Red or Orange zones will be delayed and rescheduled when areas are moved off of the cluster listing
+- Scheduled visits (including those planned for this coming weekend) by anyone living in Red, Orange, or Yellow zones will be delayed and rescheduled when areas are moved off of the cluster listing

 - There are no changes to Springbrook’s current visitation protocols or scheduling process for families living in non-Cluster Zones.